 Getting tickets to the horse races in Sanlúcar

 If you want to watch the races for free just head to Playa de las Piletas (Piletas Beach).
-If you want to view the races from the event tent (and enjoy drinks, food, betting, big screens with live footage, trophy ceremonies, parties, etc.) you can purchase tickets online or at the entrance.
-The ticket booth is located at the entrance of the event and tickets can be purchased for €11 – €13 per day (depending on the cycle).
+If you want to view the races from the event tent (and enjoy drinks, food, betting, big screens with live footage, trophy ceremonies, parties, etc.) you can purchase tickets online or at the even entrance.
+The ticket booth is located outside of the main entrance and they usually cost €11 – €13 per day (depending on the cycle).

-There are two VIP zones at the races; the first is a large sitting area at ground level with a private bar and the second is an upper balcony with bleachers for viewing the races and features a private bar and betting stand (not to mention bathroom with no lines)!
-The only way to get into these zones is by invitation, usually from the president of the races or any of the partners/sponsors of the race.
+There are two VIP zones at the races.
+The first one is a large sitting area at ground level with a private bar.
+The second one is an upper balcony with bleachers for viewing the races.
+It also offers a private bar and betting stand (not to mention bathrooms with no lines)!
+The only way to get into these zones is by invitation—usually from the president of the races or any of the partners/sponsors of the race.

-The balconies are ideal for enjoying the races.
-They feature tents where guests are provided free food and drinks while they watch the races from above.
-Usually companies sponsor these balconies like La Caixa Bank or the Federacion Español de Baloncesto (the NBA of Spain) for example.
-The only way to get into the balconies is by receiving an invitation/pass or if you happen to be friends with any of the balcony hosts (they can escort you past security).
+The balconies offer some of the best views.
+Guests are provided free food and drinks while they watch the races from above.
+Different businesses like La Caixa Bank or organizations like Federacion Español de Baloncesto (the NBA of Spain) sponsor the balconies each year.
+The only way to get into the balconies is by invitation (you’ll receive a physical ticket/invitation) or being escorted through security by the balcony sponsor.

 Palcos & after-party

 Palcos to the races are like casetas to the feria—they make the event!
 Palcos are part of the second cycle and they’re reason why it’s the most popular cycle to attend.

 Once the races finish (around 10pm) everyone goes to the palcos to eat, drink, and socialize.
 Each palco is private and reserved by a specific group of people.
 Swarms of friends and family crowd around the palcos while their hosts bring out trays of food and drinks to share.